CrowdStrike/ember-toucan-core/docs/components/checkbox/index.md

 1. the checked attribute from the target (e.target.checked directly)
 2. the raw event object
-3. the indeterminate attribute from the target
+3. the indeterminate property from the target

 ```hbs
 <Form::Controls::Checkbox